sfstpala/pcr/README.md

     cd pcr
     sudo pip3 install .

-You can also type `make install` or build the Debian package by running `debuild -b -tc -us -uc`.
+You can also build the Debian package by running `debuild -b -tc -us -uc`.